A secret supernatural ability and connection with the dead this woman is not easily scared

 “Maybe the girl found the broach!
 Remember when we had that strange feeling yesterday?”

-Cathy frowned in thought, “Hmm, what has that got to do with the broach?”
+Cathy frowned in thought as she headed back to her room, “Hmm, what has that got to do with the broach?”

 “I sense there may be another involved here.”